 - -Casting Supplies- measure cup, gloves, stir stick, timer.

-- -A variety of stamps- I used rubber, clear and foam.
+- -Various stamps- I used rubber, clear, and foam.

 - -Mold Release

 - -Parchment paper

 I had a few questions that needed answers like:

 - Which stamps will work with resin?
 Red rubber, white rubber, clear, cheap stamps, etc.